JimBobSquarePants/EFBootstrap/README.md

 # EFBootstrap

-A simple class library written in C# for communicating with databases using the Entity Framework from Microsoft.
+A class library written in C# for communicating with databases using the Entity Framework (built against EF6) from Microsoft.
+Comes with 2nd  level caching.

 These classes contain generic repositories allowing you to persist any class to/from your databases.
 They contain methods for CodeFirst and DB First repositories in readonly and readwrite flavours.
-The readonly versions will automatically cache your queries for a rolling one minute period which is flushed on any database updates.
+The readonly version will automatically provide 2nd level caching for your queries for a rolling ten minute period (configurable) which is flushed on any database updates.

 # Installation